Economic and Market Outlook Dashboard

 Asset Allocation Outlook

-The U.S. economy grew at an annualized rate of 4.3% in the third quarter of 2025.
-Consumer spending, business investment, and government spending rose while residential investment remained weak.
+The U.S. economy grew at an annualized rate of 0.7% in the fourth quarter of 2025.
+A significant decline in federal government spending due to the government shutdown led to the weaker report.

-In the third quarter S&P 500 companies had earnings growth of 13.0% year-over-year.
-Sales and margins were the key drivers with higher earnings growth contributions from technology and financial companies.
-Energy companies are struggling with declining oil prices, and consumer companies are under pressure as customers reduce demand and tariffs increase costs.
+In the fourth quarter, S&P 500 companies had earnings growth of 13.3% year-over-year.
+Sales and margins were the key drivers with higher earnings growth contributions from technology companies, followed by financial and industrial companies.
+The consumer and health care sectors struggled with rising costs hurting profitability.

-In International markets, Developed Equities (MSCI EAFE) were up 31.9% in 2025 due to strong performance in Europe.
+In international markets, Developed Equities (MSCI EAFE) were down 1.2%.
+Given European and Asian markets are significant importers of energy, they were directly impacted by the spike in energy prices.
 Value stocks outperformed growth stocks in many developed regions.

-There were moderate changes in the Summary of Economic Projections.
-Growth estimates were increased higher to 1.7% in 2025 and to 2.3% in 2026, while unemployment rate forecasts were unchanged.
-Rate hikes were not in the base case, implying the continuation of an easing bias from the Fed.
+There were moderate changes in the Federal Reserve’s Summary of Economic Projections.
+Growth and inflation estimates were increased for this year and next year while unemployment rate forecasts were unchanged.

-Headline inflation increased 2.7% year-over-year in November, while core inflation (excluding food and energy) was up 2.6%.
-We expect inflation to increase to 3.5% by the middle of this year due to tariff effects and higher income tax refunds.
-However, lower tariff rates and fading fiscal stimulus later in 2026 may cause inflation to fall back towards 2% by the end of the year.
+Headline inflation increased 2.4% year-over-year in February while core inflation (excluding food and energy) was up 2.5%.
+We expect inflation to increase to 3.5% by the middle of this year due to the conflict in the Middle East, tariffs, and fiscal stimulus.

-We expect policy uncertainty surrounding tariffs, stretched valuations in the U.S. equity market, and AI bubble concerns, along with geopolitical tensions, to continue driving market volatility.
+We expect geopolitical tensions, policy uncertainty surrounding tariffs, and stretched valuations in the U.S. equity market to continue to cause market volatility.

 Although we continue to be constructive on U.S. equities for the long term, our focus remains on high-quality companies with strong balance sheets and sustainable earnings.